Communication Partners — How to be a Good One

 [Editor's note: As defined in this document, a communication partner supports those with severe communication impairments (SCI) whose current communication strategies do not allow the expression of everything they need to say; the role involves interpretation of the individuals' communication.
 A communication assistant works with those who have an SCI, but who are able to express their intentions through impaired speech, augmentative strategies such as manual sign, or communication boards; the communication assistant serves as a 'conduit.'
 A communication facilitator supports the communication by an individual whose response is expressed through the use of equipment, and who is dependent on the assistance of another person.]

 Learning From Helen Keller, Mayer Shevin, Facilitated Communication Institute.
 "Those of us who are supporters and allies of facilitated communication users can play an important role in helping our friends come into possession of their power and full citizenship in our community.
-The most powerful acts — and often the most complicated and painful ones — by which we can support movement in this direction, are those acts by which, a piece at a time, we become less and less indispensable." http://www.inclusioninstitutes.org/index.cfm?catID=115&articleID=228
+The most powerful acts — and often the most complicated and painful ones — by which we can support movement in this direction, are those acts by which, a piece at a time, we become less and less indispensable." http://files.eric.ed.gov/fulltext/ED447622.pdf, Page 150.

 Let's Communicate.
 Blog by Darlene Hanson, SLP, with WAPADH in Santa Fe Springs, CA. "Our goal is to enhance communication and communicative opportunities by training individuals to be better communication partners." http://darlene-letscommunicate.blogspot.com

-Living with Autism by Joel Smith (Understanding Autism in Adults). http://www.geocities.com/growingjoel/whatisitlike.html Solitude: "Sometimes autistics need to be left alone, so that we can calm our minds and bodies.
+Living with Autism by Joel Smith (Understanding Autism in Adults).
+Solitude: "Sometimes autistics need to be left alone, so that we can calm our minds and bodies.
 We'll often retreat when we're experiencing sensory overload or when we are under a lot of stress.
 This behavior sometimes seems strange to a NT, as it seems that we are running away from the people who are willing to love and support us.
 As an autistic, I recognize my need for friends to support me.
 However, because I am autistic, interaction with even my closest friends and family can tax my reserves – especially when I'm under a lot of stress.
 If you see me push you away in a stressful time, please realize that I'm not doing it because you did something wrong.
 I sometimes push my friends away when I need that quiet solitude to regain my senses.
 Let me know you are available, and that you care, but please don't push the issue if I am unable to interact at that moment.
-Don't worry, I'll come to you when I'm recharged - I still need your support, for I get lonely and need wise advice just like you do."
+Don't worry, I'll come to you when I'm recharged - I still need your support, for I get lonely and need wise advice just like you do." http://www.oocities.org/growingjoel/whatisitlike.html

 Making Communication Happen — Tools to Help Teams Plan and Provide Communication Supports Version 2, Spring 2003.
-Communication Plan (Form and Sample), Communication Checklist (Form and Sample), Communication Outcome and Support Plan (Form and Sample), http://www.dad.state.vt.us/dswebsite/docs/ds/MakingCommunicationHappenV2Spring2003-UpdatedOct2006.pdf
+Communication Plan (Form and Sample), Communication Checklist (Form and Sample), Communication Outcome and Support Plan (Form and Sample), http://www.ddas.vermont.gov/ddas-publications/publications-dds/publications-dds-documents/dds-publications-communication/making-communication-happen

-Making Meetings Accessible to people who communicate differently: tips on making board and committee meetings accessible. http://www.tash.org/breaking-the-barriers/meetings_tips.htm
+Making Meetings Accessible to people who communicate differently: tips on making board and committee meetings accessible. http://www.everyonecommunicates.org/breaking-the-barriers/meetings_tips.htm

 On Being a Communication Ally, Mayer Shevin, Facilitated Communication Institute.
 Confronting Fluency Privilege, The Social Uses of Communication, What is a Communication Ally?
-The Art of Being a Communication Ally: General Principles, Translating General Principles into Specific Actions: The Communication Ally at the Team Meeting http://www.inclusioninstitutes.org/index.cfm?catID=121&articleID=227
+The Art of Being a Communication Ally: General Principles, Translating General Principles into Specific Actions: The Communication Ally at the Team Meeting http://soe.syr.edu/media/documents/2010/7/On_Being_a_communication_allyShevin.pdf

 Strategies for Supporting Friendship for All Students by Carol Tashie and Zach Rossetti.
 "Some strategies that students, teachers, and families in New Hampshire have found useful to value and support all students to have the rich and enviable social lives they deserve ...
 As you think about strategies, it is crucial to keep in mind that unless a student is truly valued, fully included, and consistently treated with the highest of expectations, well-meaning strategies can easily result in relationships based on benevolence and pity, not mutual respect and appreciation." http://ici.umn.edu/products/impact/161/prof5.html

 Vermont Communication Resource Guide — Version 4, 2003 (Updated October 2006).
-Presumption of Competence, Communication Bill of Rights, What is AAC, Basic Principles of AAC, Who Needs AAC, Why Is AAC Important, Resources. http://www.dad.state.vt.us/dswebsite/docs/ds/CommunicationResourceGuideV4-UpdatedOct2006.pdf
+Presumption of Competence, Communication Bill of Rights, What is AAC, Basic Principles of AAC, Who Needs AAC, Why Is AAC Important, Resources. http://www.ddas.vermont.gov/ddas-publications/publications-dds/publications-dds-documents/dds-publications-communication/making-communication-happen